Prime number theorem for regular Toeplitz subshifts: Regular Toeplitz subshifts which do not satisfy PNT (proof of Theorem A)

 We choose $k_{t+1}$ satisfying~\eqref{t1} and:

 and {\bf for each} $0<a<n_t$, $(a,n_t)=1$, we have

-The latter we obtain from the Dirichlet theorem (remembering that $n_t$ is fixed, so the number of $a$ is known, we can obtain the accuracy as good as we want by taking $k_{t+1}$ sufficiently large).
+The latter we obtain from Theorem~\ref{thm:Diri} (remembering that $n_t$ is fixed, so the number of $a$ is known, we can obtain the accuracy as good as we want by taking $k_{t+1}$ sufficiently large).

 We need two simple observations:

 \begin{Lemma} For every $0\leq a<n_t$ with $(a,n_t)=1$, we have

 \end{Lemma} \begin{proof} First note that $(a+jn_t,n_{t+1})=1$ iff $(a+jn_t,k_{t+1})=1$.
 Indeed, assume that $(a+jn_t,k_{t+1})=1$.
 If for some prime $p$ we have $p|(a+jn_t)$ and $p|n_{t+1}=n_tk_{t+1}$, then $p|k_{t+1}$.
 Otherwise, we have $p|n_t$, so $p|a$.
 As $(a,n_t)=1$, this gives a contradiction.
 Thus $(a+jn_t,k_{t+1})=1$ implies $(a+jn_t,n_{t+1})=1$.
 The opposite implication is obvious.
 Thus